Fulbright Malaysia Program

 Application Procedure

-Only shortlisted candidates will be called for an interview and the final announcement of awards will be made in March/April 2024.
+Only shortlisted applicants will be called for an interview and the final announcement of awards will be made in March/April 2026.

 Contact Information